fbngrm/sn00p/README.md

 #Usage

 In the default configuration sn00py runs on port 8000 for http and 8080 for https.
 The repository contains a test app running on port 9000 for http and 9090 for https traffic as well as the required certs for https.
 After cloning the repo install the dependencies via `npm install`.
 You can start the app by running `node snoop/main/src/main.js`.
-Navigate to `localhost:9000/login/` and try to bypass the login form.
+Navigate to `localhost:9000/login/` and start hacking.

 #Attack Vectors